 Because of the lack of real-life reference photos of the young Patrizia, Aspiras likened the process to “more like forensics,” since he put everything together based on the demographics of where she lived growing up and also talked to locals from Rome and Milan, where they filmed.
 According to Aspiras, Scott only wanted “one or two wigs, or two hair looks” because he felt that the continuity was going to be hard to match.
 “It was so important to come prepared,” he says.
-The result ended up being 50-plus hairstyles, though Aspiras used a total of 10 “hero wigs,” which he designed, cut, and colored using Joico products.
-To reflect the evolution of Patrizia’s hair over 25 years, he had to slightly change the color of the wigs from the “nice, virgin brown hair” she had when she was first dating Mauricio (and feeding him panzerotti) into a more mature and highlighted look.
+The result ended up being 50-plus hairstyles, though Aspiras used a total of 10 “hero wigs,” which he designed, cut, and coloured using Joico products.
+To reflect the evolution of Patrizia’s hair over 25 years, he had to slightly change the colour of the wigs from the “nice, virgin brown hair” she had when she was first dating Mauricio (and feeding him panzerotti) into a more mature and highlighted look.
 “She started to represent the wealth of the Gucci family and wanted to fit in, so we had her go from something that looked like she did it herself to where she looked like she came out of a hair salon.”

 Like Tanno with the makeup, it was important for Aspiras to use hair tools and techniques that were authentic to the era.
 “One thing I really wanted to make sure to come across is that we really stayed true to the time.
 A lot of the tools and techniques that I used for doing the hair were about styling, perming, using mousse and cans and cans of hairspray, because it was the ‘80s — all the techniques and all the products were at that time,” explains Aspiras.
 “We did a lot of wet sets, which is an old salon technique where we set the hair wet, and leave it under a dryer for 45 minutes and then backcomb it.
 Those were the things that women did then.”
 Doing House of Gucci was also a passion project for Aspiras; his mother, Suzie, who was herself a hairdresser, passed away six months before filming began.
 “For me, this was my love letter to my mother.
 I had to work through the grief, but this was something that she probably wanted me to go through, and to push on and remind myself that I love what I do,” he says.
 “Almost every hairstyle in the movie is kind of like an ode to my mom's old hairstyle.”

-Aspiras’s favorite look is the ‘80s-inspired perm that Patrizia wears when she goes to meet Paolo Gucci, Jared Leto’s character, and utters the instantly iconic line, “Father, Son, and House of Gucci.”
+Aspiras’s favourite look is the ‘80s-inspired perm that Patrizia wears when she goes to meet Paolo Gucci, Jared Leto’s character, and utters the instantly iconic line, “Father, Son, and House of Gucci.”
 “It was fun to bring back the perm in its full glory.
 Seeing [Gaga] put it on, she was such a firecracker,” he says.
-For Tanno, one favorite is when Patrizia and Mauricio visit the Gucci tannery for the first time.
+For Tanno, one favourite is when Patrizia and Mauricio visit the Gucci tannery for the first time.
 “I love it.
 She just looks like a young Sophia Loren.
 And I love the final scene when she's in the courtroom.
 Being able to age her in a way that she became so that character, and without prosthetics, it freaked us all out a little bit,” she laughs.
 “Man, she's just so fantastic.
 She just makes anything come alive.”